THE MATH BEHIND LOSING AND WINNING

 Take that iconic photograph of Muhammad Ali standing triumphantly Sonny Liston.
 Great photo.
 Now think of Liston.
 Do the pleasure/pain math.

-While most of us are not top athletes, there are undoubtedly everyday occasions and activities where we might be missing out or making poor decisions owing to a poor understanding of this pain loss math i.e. loss aversion!
+Although most of us are not professional athletes, there are undoubtedly everyday activities where we might be missing out or making poor decisions because we do not understand how loss aversion works.

 WHAT IS LOSS AVERSION?

-Loss aversion is a cognitive bias which describes the way in which we feel the pain of a loss more than the pleasure of an equal gain.
-This means that we value more highly what we already have than that which we stand to gain.
+Loss aversion is the tendency to feel the pain of a loss more than the pleasure of an equal gain.
+We tend to place more value on what we already have than on what we could potentially gain.

 In describing the pain of losing in comparison to the pleasure of gaining, psychologists Daniel Kahneman and Amos Tversky very succinctly pointed out “losses loom larger than gains”.
 Here, in other words, loss aversion can be observed in how losing a $50 note might often feel more annoying than the satisfaction of finding a $50 note.